Hell in a Cell (2022): Reception

-The event received mainly positive reviews, with the main event receiving worldwide acclaim for Rhodes' dedication along with his and Rollins' performances.
 It was reported by WWE on Twitter that the event was the most-watched Hell in a Cell in WWE history.
-Dave Meltzer of the Wrestling Observer Newsletter rated the main event between Seth Rollins and Cody Rhodes five stars, which makes this match the first on the WWE main roster since 2011 to receive such a rating.
+Dave Meltzer of the Wrestling Observer Newsletter rated the main event five stars.
+It was also the first time a Hell in a Cell match received a five star rating since the inaugural Hell in a Cell match.

 Aftermath

+The 2022 Hell in a Cell would be the final Hell in a Cell event produced, as in 2023, WWE officially discontinued the event.
+Its slot was initially replaced by what was to be a revival of King of the Ring, rebranded as "King and Queen of the Ring", but that was changed to Night of Champions, in turn reviving Night of Champions.

 Raw

 Cody Rhodes opened the following night's episode of Raw and said that he was finally done with Seth "Freakin" Rollins.
 Despite having an appointment to have surgery for his torn pectoral muscle that Thursday, he hinted at winning the Money in the Bank ladder match at the upcoming Money in the Bank event.
 Rollins then interrupted and said that he still did not like Rhodes, but Rhodes earned his respect.
 Rollins left the ring, but while Rhodes was making his exit, Rollins attacked Rhodes from behind with a sledgehammer and continued to attack Rhodes until separated by referees and WWE officials.
 Rhodes then returned at the Royal Rumble on January 28, 2023, where he won the men's Royal Rumble match to earn an Undisputed WWE Universal Championship match at WrestleMania 39 against Roman Reigns.

 Also on Raw, The Judgment Day (Edge, Damian Priest, and Rhea Ripley) boasted about their victory over AJ Styles, Finn Bálor, and Liv Morgan.
 Ripley said they were destined for victory and that she would win the fatal four-way match that night, also involving Morgan, and go on to Money in the Bank to win the Raw Women's Championship.
 Edge said they would be adding a new member to the group, who was revealed as Bálor.
 Bálor said he was tired of being someone he did not want to be and saw The Judgment Day as a way to advance his own career.
 Bálor, along with Priest and Ripley, then turned on Edge and attacked him, leaving him laying with a con-chair-to.
 Later that night, Ripley won the fatal four-way match by pinning Doudrop to face Bianca Belair for the Raw Women's Championship at Money in the Bank.